Earned Income Tax Credit Requirements

 The child must be the taxpayer’s son, daughter, stepson, stepdaughter, eligible foster child, adopted child, or brother, sister, half-sibling, stepsibling, or descendant of any of these individuals.
 Someone who only meets the “qualifying relative” test is never eligible to be claimed for purposes of the EITC.

-Mother claims son – yes!
+- A mother claims son – yes!

-Older brother claims younger step-sister – yes!
+- An older brother claims younger step-sister – yes!

-Grandfather claims grandson – yes!
+- A grandfather claims grandson – yes!

-A man lives with his girlfriend and her child.
+- A man lives with his girlfriend and her child.
 He is not the child’s father.
 He cannot claim the child for the EITC, even if all other tests are met.

 However, a married child is only a qualifying child for EITC purposes if the taxpayer may claim a dependency exemption for him or her (i.e. the child passes the joint return test).

-If a child qualifies for more than one person and one of the persons is a parent or parents, the non-parent can claim the child only if their AGI is higher than the parent(s).
-If the child qualifies another relative and the parent AGI rules do not apply, the taxpayers choose.
+- If a child qualifies for more than one person and one of the persons is a parent or parents, the non-parent can claim the child only if their adjusted gross income (AGI) is higher than the parent(s) and the parent(s) agree.
+If the child is a qualifying child of other taxpayers (not parents) , the child is treated as a qualifying child only of the taxpayer with the highest AGI.
 If more than one person claims the same child, IRS applies the tiebreaker rules.